ackman678/wholeBrainDX/wholeBrain_workflow.md

 ## Prep files

-* (1) Open AVG-raw.tif image (saved previously with dFoF.avi for each raw .tif movie) and made cortex.L and cortex.R outlines for each file and saved as roi set .zip file from ImageJ.
+* (1) Open the AVG .tif movie image (can be a tiff, jpg, png) (likely saved previously with a dFoF.avi for each raw .tif movie) and make brain hemisphere outlines (e.g. cortex.L, cortex.R, OB.L, OB.R, SC.L, SC.R) for each file and save the roi set as a .zip file from ImageJ (select all in ROI manager --> More --> Save).
+Can also use additional map images (timeColorMap Projections, domain frequency, duration, or diameter) to make outlines of functional brain region parcellations.
 The following macro code snippets can be copied and run from the ImageJ macro interpreter in Fiji to ease this process:

 	```javascript
 	//Flip ImageJ ROI horizontally